Logo

 In 1805, Thomas Sully married his brother's widow, Sarah Sully.

-In 1809 Thomas Sully traveled to London for nine months of study under the American Benjamin West, who had established his painting career in Great Britain.
+Thomas Sully received his American citizenship on May 17,1809, and soon after traveled to London for nine months of study under Benjamin West, who had established his painting career in London.

 One of Sully's portraits of Thomas Jefferson is owned by the Jefferson Literary and Debating Society at the University of Virginia and hangs in that school's rotunda.